-- 2.1 Pursuant to Recommendation 6/1 of the AN-Conf 12, the PBIP was amended in the Region in order to align it to the ASBU.
-The Workshop on the Alignment of Regional and National Performance-based Air Navigation Plans endorsed the work done for the alignment of the SAM PBIP with the ASBU, and the ICAO Secretariat circulated it to the SAM States through letter SA303 dated 10 June 2013 for comments, resulting in version 1.3. - 2.2 Based on operational requirements and taking into account the associated benefits, the SAM Region considered 15 of the 18 Block 0 modules for implementation during the period 2012-2018, since they responded to the air navigation capacity and efficiency requirements of the Region. - 2.3 Appendix A to this working paper shows a table with the modules considered in the SAM Region for each Performance Improvement Area (PIA).
-The modules considered in the SAM Region were classified into four categories for implementation prioritisation purposes. - 2.4 Modules were classified as follows: - a) Essential (E): ASBU modules that contribute to global interoperability, safety or regularity.
+- 2.1 Pursuant to AN-Conf 12 Recommendation 6/1, the Region amended the PBIP to align it with the ASBU.
+The Workshop on the Alignment of Regional and National Performance-Based Air Navigation Plans endorsed the work done to align the SAM PBIP with the ASBU, and the ICAO Secretariat circulated it to SAM States through letter SA303 dated 10 June 2013. - 2.2 Based on operational requirements and taking into account the associated benefits, the SAM Region selected 15 of the 18 Block 0 modules for implementation during the 2012-2018 period, since they respond to the air navigation capacity and efficiency requirements of the Region. - 2.3 The table contained in Appendix A to this working paper shows the modules considered in the SAM Region for each Performance Improvement Area (PIA).
+The modules contemplated in the SAM Region were classified in four categories with a view to setting implementation priorities. - 2.4 The modules were classified as follows: - a) Essential (E): ASBU modules that contribute substantially to global interoperability, safety and regularity.
 The (3) modules for the SAM Region are: T FICE, DATM, and ACAS; - b) Desirable (D): Modules that, because of their strong business and/or safety case, are recommended for implementation practically everywhere.
-The (9) modules for the SAM Region are: APTA, ACDM, NOPS, ASUR, SNET, AMET, TBO, CDO, and CCO. - c) Specific (S): Modules recommended for implementation in order to address some particular operational environment or to mitigate identified risks.
-There are no modules of this type for the SAM Region; and - d) Optional (O): ASBU modules dealing with particular operational requirements and which provide additional benefits that might not be common everywhere.
-The (3) modules for the SAM Region are: SURF, RSEQ, and FRTO. - 2.5 All of the aforementioned aspects are included in the PBIP.
-In this regard, most chapters of the first edition of the PBIP were amended and a new chapter (Chapter 12 Performance Improvement Areas (PIA), Modules and Air Navigation Report Forms (ANRF) and two new attachments (Attachment D Description of modules contemplated for the SAM Region and Attachment E Air navigation report form (ANRF)) were introduced.
+The (9) modules for the SAM Region are: APTA, ACDM, NOPS, ASUR, SNET, AMET, TBO, CDO, and CCO; - c) Specific (S): Modules recommended for implementation in order to address some particular operational environment or to mitigate identified risks.
+There are no modules of this type for the SAM Region; and